team-mayes/team-site/_pages/team.md

 working to model conformational pathways in ring-opening reactions of sugars important for health and renewable energy.

+# Previous Undergraduate Students

 ## <a name="rpenta"></a> Rohith Pentaparthy

-Rohith is currently a rising Senior undergraduate student at the University of Michigan, majoring in Data Science and minoring in Biochemistry.
-He is originally from Okemos, Michigan and is working on modeling modifications of sugar transport proteins in an effort to improve conversion efficiency.
+Rohith worked in our group in the summer of 2017, when he was a rising Senior undergraduate student at the University of Michigan, majoring in Data Science and minoring in Biochemistry.
+He is originally from Okemos, Michigan and worked on modeling modifications of sugar transport proteins in an effort to improve conversion efficiency.